stejat98/UKB_COVID_XWAS/README.md

 # UKB_COVID_XWAS
 Code to accompany the manuscript "Data-driven prioritization of 360 environmental factors and clinical biomarkers reveals fragility of associations in risk for COVID-19 infection in the UK".
 Please look at the Code Overview section below for the order in which scripts should be run to generate key figures.
+XWAS code is inspired by scripts from github repos chiragjp/xwas and chiragjp/dhs_india/xwas.

 Access to UK Biobank data is granted by following the steps described at the UK Biobank website [https://www.ukbiobank.ac.uk/principles-of-access/]